casper-network/docs/source/docs/casper/workflow/ledger-setup.md

 4. Click on the **Connect** button in the Ledger section.
 5. Click on the **Connect to Ledger wallet** button.
 6. Select an account you want to use.
-7. Now, your Ledger device is connected to the Web wallet.
+7. Now, your Ledger device is connected to the block explorer.

 ### View account details {#view-account-details}